 Within hours of the bombing at the Ariana Grande concert in Manchester, people across social media were sharing images of those who were declared missing.
 Some of these were shared by family and friends who knew girls and women attending the concert, but who had not yet heard whether they were safe.
 These images were also being shared by more »

-A woman and 2 children have been murdered in what the police are once again calling “a domestic incident” – as though murder were nothing more than an argument about whose turn it was to wash the dishes.
-The continuing inability of the police to be clear about the reality of male violence against women and more »
+Update: The victims have since been identified as Arena Saeed and her children Shadia Salem (6) and Rami Saeed, (4).
+A woman and 2 children have been murdered in what the police are once again calling “a domestic incident” – as though murder were nothing more than an argument about whose turn it was to wash more »

 The reality of male violence against women and girls.
 (Or, why the legal system is not fit for purpose)